MohitSoni2021/dictionary-app-rahul/README.md

 # Dictionary Web App - Frontend Mentor Challenge
 ![Screenshot](./screenshot.webp)

+These are some edits init for my side

 It appears that the project you're trying to run uses Vite as its build tool and development server.
 Here are the steps to run the `fem-dictionary-web-app` project on your localhost:

 1. **Clone the Repository:**